LemurPwned/lemurpwned.github.io/manifold.md

 #### Manifold

-We compared manifold alogirthms on a following 3d shape:
+We compared manifold algorithms on a following 3d shape:

  ![](images/m5.png)